top of page

 However, wearing sunscreen is necessary for human health, helping to prevent premature aging and reduce the risk of skin cancer by protecting the skin from UV radiation.
 But, not all sunscreens are created equally.
-There are two main types: mineral and chemical.
+There are two main types: mineral vs. chemical sunscreen.
 While both protect against UV rays, their ingredients and how they interact with your skin and the environment are different.

-In this article, we’ll explore the key differences between mineral and chemical sunscreens, delve into their environmental impact, and explain which is the superior choice for divers, swimmers, and anyone who has a love for the ocean.
+In this article, we’ll explore the key differences between mineral and chemical sunscreens, delve into their environmental impact, and explain which is the better option for anyone seeking a truly ocean-safe sunscreen for diving, swimming, or snorkeling.

 What Is Mineral Sunscreen?